1. Friends (NBC, Jan. 28, 1996)

 (Baltimore Ravens beat the New York Giants 84.3 million viewers)

-In the summer of 2000, Survivor had been a shockingly huge hit and changed television as we know it: The networks’ reality era began.
+In the summer of 2000, Survivor had been a shockingly huge hit and changed television as we know it: The networks' reality era began.
 The finale of Season 1, during which villain Richard Hatch won the $1 million prize, had brought in more than 50 million viewers on an August night.
 So CBS decided to premiere its second season after television's biggest platform.
-The Ravens slaughtered the Giants, but the crappy game didn’t affect Survivor’s ratings.
+The Ravens slaughtered the Giants, but the crappy game didn't affect Survivor's ratings.
 It ended up being the most popular show of the season.
-(This Survivor season has the distinction, dubious or wonderful, depending on your bent, of introducing the world to Elisabeth Hasselbeck, née Filarski, the right-wing ex-View co-host, now on Fox & Friends.
+(This Survivor season has the distinction, dubious or wonderful, depending on your bent, of introducing the world to Elisabeth Hasselbeck, née Filarski, the right-wing ex-View co-host, then on Fox & Friends.
 She came in fourth.)

 3. Undercover Boss (CBS, Feb.
 7, 2010)